Ahmed-SM/SmartUniMain/README.md

 # SmartUniMain

-No login or registration needed at moment
+No login or registration needed at the moment